-Peripou is an alternative music bar with a rooftop area that has excellent views of the lake.
+Peripou is an alternative music bar with a rooftop area with excellent lake views.

-The bar is located is on the pedestrian street 28th October.
+The bar is located on the pedestrian 28th October St.

-Everything from luxurious bags and shoes, to exclusive pieces of jewelry, and – unfortunately – fur coats too can be found in different boutiques along Koundouou street and 25th March street.
+Everything from bags and shoes to exclusive pieces of jewelry, and – unfortunately – fur coats too can be found in different boutiques along Koundouou Street and 25th March Street.

 For those more interested in history and Crete’s past than in lazily lounging on the beach, it can be a good idea to spend your day combining a visit to the Sunken City of Olous, an excursion to Kolokitha, and an afternoon in the traditional village of Epano Elounda.